machinat/sociably/website/docs/components-for-cui.md

 bot.render(channel, <Welcome name="Jojo" />);
 ```

-We can use components to modulize chat UI at many levels,
+We can use components to modularize chat UI at many levels,
 from the word choices to the whole expression.
 This helps to optimize user experiences .